wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. In response to "Please enter the passphrase to protect your new key":

    PROTIP: Save you <strong>Passphrase</strong> in a secure place (such as Vault), then copy it to paste in the prompt.
-This is to ensure that you can retrieve it every time you use the key.
+This is to ensure that you really can retrieve it every time you use the key.

 1. Re-enter the key.